 - Buffers (on Hudson Street) make it unlawful for bicyclists to merge out of the bike lane.

-- The manual on Uniform Traffic control Devices, the US standard for signs, signals and markings, indicates that a bike lane should not be placed behind a barrier and a bike path should be separated by at least 5 feet, or a barrier.
+- The manual on Uniform Traffic control Devices, , indicates that a bike lane should not be placed behind a barrier and a bike path should be separated by at least 5 feet, or a barrier.
 A question of definition arises, as this facility transitions from one to the other repeatedly, and painted median widths below 5 feet exist.

 - The MUTCD as of yet includes no specification for separate bicycle signals.